-The University of Southern Mississippi is implementing a new payment policy effective Fall 2019 in an effort to
+The University of Southern Mississippi implemented a new payment policy effective Fall 2019 in an effort to

 Students who have a balance after their anticipated financial aid is calculated can choose two payment options:

-IMPORTANT NOTE: Fall 2019 class schedules will be subject to cancellation for students who do not meet the payment deadline of AUGUST 10, 2019.
+IMPORTANT NOTE: Spring 2020 class schedules will be subject to cancellation for students who do not meet the payment deadline of January 10, 2020.

 Where can I find more information about the Installment Payment Plan?